BrianSidebotham/arm-tutorial-rpi/part-4/armc-013/readme.md

 Each exception type has a vector, and these vectors reside next to each other in memory in what's termed the vector table.
 See, it's all pretty easy really!
 The base address of the vector table is 0.
 Vector tables come in a few varieties, either each vector is simply a value to be loaded into the PC to start execution at a linker-determined position, or else the vector is code that will be executed straight away without any need to do another PC load.

 For the ARMv6 architecture the vector table is at memory address 0 and is organised like below, from section A2.6 of the ARM Architecture Reference Manual covering ARMv5 and ARMv6.
 Please note, that on the ARM documentation website all you'll see is a reference to ARMv6-M or ARMv5.
 ARMv6-M is for the Cortex-M range of processors which are designed to be more heavily embedded than the application processors (The Cortex-A range), so make sure you get the ARMv5 document which also covers the ARMv6 architecture (which is what the ARM1176JZF-S is).

+For the Raspberry-pi 2 which uses the Cortex A7 processor the same table can be found in the ARMv7 reference manual in section B1.8.1 (Table B1-3).
+It is essentially the same.

 | Exception Type  | Mode | VE | Normal Address | High Vector Address |
 |:---------------:|:----:|:--:|:--------------:|:-------------------:|